 2.1.7.
 Subgraph queries mock

-For example, if the task does:
+For example, if the function does:

 Then, the subgraph queries mock may be: